-At CPS we want parents to be able to talk to their children about the experiences they have at school and with this in mind we send out a 'What your Child is Learning Next Week' letter each and every week so that parents are informed about what learning is taking place over the coming few days - we don't want our exciting curriculum to remain a secret!
+At CPS we want parents to be able to talk to their children about the experiences they have at school and with this in mind we send out a learning letter that accompanies their homework every week.

 Recognition for our Award-Winning Curriculum

 We are proud of our curriculum and of the awards that we have received in the last few years in recognition of its success: